cfjedimaster/SpoolMail/readme.txt

 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)
 Install directions may be found in install.doc/pdf.

+Last Updated: June 2, 2015
+PR by @wellercs to fix it for Lucee, and I fixed a typo.

 Last Updated: November 8, 2010 (Version 2.003)
 Giampiero Bonifazi found a BAD bug in top.cfm that would throw an error on refresh.
 If you use the CFB extension, be sure to update your copy there as well.